 Your friends are almost here.

-Elder Vu and Elder Mejos pull up in the white mission van.
+Elder Vu and Elder Mejos pulled up in the white mission van.
 We have never been so happy to see anyone in our lives.
 They can speak the same language as the officer.
 They know what to do in a case like this.
 They are truly friends.

 Won’t you please give us some money to help us repair the motorcycle?